https://cubastudies.org/wp-content/uploads/2011/11/cuba-2009-021.jpg

 Cuba deserves our solidarity and the United States our opprobrium.

-Visit Cuba with the IISC
+Visit Cuba with the IISC in Sept 2025

 A hugely enjoyable trip with a good balance of learning and fun’